jawline/Parrot/README.md

 The overall list template is responsible for the list page theme and the placement of list items within it.
 It supports the following template strings:
 - `NAV_BAR_CONTENT`: The content of the navigation bar.
 - `LIST_TITLE`: The title of the list being viewed.
-- `LIST_CONTENT`: Each item included in this list will be rendered into a list_item template and then included in the LIST_CONTENT.
+- `LIST_CONTENT`: Each item included in this list will be rendered into a list_item template and then included in the `LIST_CONTENT`.

 The list item is the skeleton HTML for a single entry into the list.
 It includes the following template strings:
 - `LI_NAME`: The name of the article being referenced.